Jieli12/PersonalWeb/_pages/markdown.md

 ### Subscript Tag

-Getting our science styling on with H<sub>2</sub>O, which should push the "2" down.
+Getting our science styling on with H<sub>2</sub>O, which should push the “2” down.

 ### Superscript Tag

-Still sticking with science and Isaac Newton's E = MC<sup>2</sup>, which should lift the 2 up.
+Still sticking with science and Isaac Newton’s E = MC<sup>2</sup>, which should lift the 2 up.

 ### Variable Tag